COALabo/coalab-website/research.md

 # Research Overview

-COALab is an interdisciplinary laboratory focusing on cognition, oral and written language disorders, and artificial intelligence.
-Our core mission is to combine multidisciplinary approaches to study the causes and mechanisms of language disorders and to explore novel assessment and intervention methods.
+COALab is an interdisciplinary research laboratory dedicated to understanding and supporting children with speech, language, and reading difficulties.
+Our work sits at the intersection of **speech-language pathology, developmental neuroscience, and artificial intelligence**, with a shared goal: **to improve how language disorders are identified, understood, and treated—earlier, more fairly, and more effectively**.

+Language disorders such as developmental language disorder and dyslexia affect millions of children worldwide and often remain under-identified, particularly in bilingual populations.
+At COALab, we combine **behavioral assessment, brain-based measures, and computational modeling** to better capture individual differences in language development and to translate scientific insight into clinically meaningful tools.

+Our research program is organized around three tightly connected directions.

 ## Core Research Areas